tuckeri309/dog-lore-generator/README.md

 # A04 Using 3rd Party APIs

+There is an OpenAI key in this thing, pleeeeeaaaaaaase dont steal it.
+Good looks; thank you.
+I'll disable it whenever this gets graded I guess though.

 Create a client-side web application that employs two or more public APIs asynchronously.

 For full credit, you should develop classes that provide asyncronous access to the resources behind those APIs.